uvm-plaid/olympia/README.md

     - Sets the name of your protocol
 - protocol_location_client
     - Sets the location of your protocols client class
-    - Ex: agent.Masking.MaskingClientAgent
+    - Ex: agent.Stevens.StevensClientAgent
 - protocol_location_server
     - Sets the location of your protocols server class
-    - Ex: agent.Masking.MaskingServerAgent
+    - Ex: agent.Stevens.StevensServerAgent
 - default_computation_delay
     - Sets the default computation delay for your simulation
 - params